JS Kabylie: The Hannachi era (1993–2017)

-Came from MC Alger in 1999, striker Hocine Gasmi was of great interest to RC Lens but he died three days later on 21 May 2000 following his last goal scored against USM Annaba on 18 May 2000, at the 1 November 1954 Stadium of Tizi Ouzou.
+Came from MC Alger in 1999, striker Hocine Gasmi was of great interest to the French club RC Lens but he died three days later on 21 May 2000 following his last goal scored against USM Annaba on 18 May 2000, at the 1 November 1954 Stadium of Tizi Ouzou.
 On a cross from his teammate Fawzi Moussouni, Gasmi managed to score a goal with a header but could not avoid a collision with opposing defender Mourad Slatni.
 Gasmi falls violently on his head and loses consciousness.
 He was taken to the Tizi Ouzou hospital, then to the Hôpital de la Salpêtrière in Paris, but he died of his head injury.
 It was a great loss for the Algerian football.